percona/k8sps-docs/docs/update.md

     $ kubectl apply -f https://raw.githubusercontent.com/percona/percona-server-mysql-operator/v{{ release }}/deploy/rbac.yaml
     ```

-2. Now you should [apply a patch](https://kubernetes.io/docs/tasks/run-application/update-api-object-kubectl-patch/) to your
+2. Now you should [apply a patch :octicons-link-external-16:](https://kubernetes.io/docs/tasks/run-application/update-api-object-kubectl-patch/) to your
     deployment, supplying necessary image name with a newer version tag.
 You can find the proper
     image name for the current Operator release [in the list of certified images](images.md)
-    (for older releases, please refer to the [old releases documentation archive](https://docs.percona.com/legacy-documentation)).
+    (for older releases, please refer to the [old releases documentation archive :octicons-link-external-16:](https://docs.percona.com/legacy-documentation)).
     For example, updating to the `{{ release }}` version should look as
     follows.